-Click on any of the conditions below to see specific conditions and injuries treated by the General and Thoracic Surgery team.
-Search for information about diseases and conditions in our Health and Wellness Library.
+Search for more information about diseases and conditions in our Health and Wellness Library.

-We provide comprehensive care for the injured child in our independently functioning Level I Pediatric Trauma Center.
+We provide comprehensive care of pediatric trauma injuries in our independently functioning Level I Pediatric Trauma Center.

-We treat all types of injuries that children sustain, from blunt to penetrating.
+We treat all types of injuries children sustain, from blunt to penetrating, including

-Genitourinary Trauma (related to the genital and urinary organs or their functions
+- Genitourinary - related to genital and urinary organs or their functions

-A childhood tumor arising from stem cells that should have formed into the adrenal gland or into nerves along the spinal column from the neck to the pelvis.
-Members of our group have a special interest in the biological study of neuroblastoma.
-These efforts have led to Children's Hospital being designated as a Center for Excellence in Neuroblastoma Research.
+Our Pediatric General Surgery team has a special interest in the biological study of neuroblastoma.
+These efforts have led to Children's Hospital's designation as a Center for Excellence in Neuroblastoma Research.

-We operate on all tumors (cancerous or benign) arising in the kidneys, including Wilms' tumor, rhabdomyosarcoma, renal cell carcinoma, clear cell sarcoma, rhabdoid tumor of the kidney, rare sarcomas, and congenital mesoblastic nephromas.
-Our group has a special interest in research on Wilms' tumor and the mechanisms that cause it to develop.
+We operate on all tumors arising in the kidneys, including Wilms' tumor, rhabdomyosarcoma, renal cell carcinoma, clear cell sarcoma, rhabdoid tumor of the kidney, rare sarcomas, and congenital mesoblastic nephromas.
+Our group has a special interest in Wilms' tumor research.

-This type of sarcoma occurs when cancer cells form in muscle tissue.
-Rhabdomyosarcoma usually begins in muscles that are attached to bones and that help the body move.
 Rhabdomyosarcoma is the most common type of sarcoma found in the soft tissues of children.
 It can occur in many places in the body.
-We operate on all regions of the body affected by these tumors.
+We operate in any area these tumors may appear.

 We operate on all tumors arising in the liver, including hepatoblastoma and hepatocellular carcinoma.
-Our group has a special interest in research on hepatoblastoma and how these tumors originate.
+Our group has a special interest in hepatoblastoma research.

-We provide surgical support for children diagnosed with all types of lymphoma, or cnacer of the lymph nodes or tissues.
+We provide surgical support for children diagnosed with all types of lymphoma cancer of the lymph nodes or tissues.
 We will resect (surgically remove) all masses not responsive to chemotherapies.

 We treat teratomas and other germ cell tumors that arise in all regions of the body, including the ovary and testis.